Lipitor: 7 things you should know

 - Atorvastatin works by blocking an enzyme in the liver that makes different types of lipids (fats and cholesterol).
 Atorvastatin also boosts the breakdown of lipids.

 - Lipitor, in conjunction with dietary measures, may be used for the treatment of high cholesterol in people at increased risk of cardiovascular disease if initial dietary measures fail to lower cholesterol.

-- Lipitor is also used to lower the risk of coronary events (includes heart attack, stroke, and angina) in patients at high risk of these events - such as people with pre-existing coronary heart disease, diabetes, peripheral vessel disease, a previous history of stroke and stroke-like events or heart attack, or with multiple risk factors (such as older age, smoking, high blood pressure, low HDL-C, and a family history of heart disease).
+- Lipitor is also used to lower the risk of coronary events (such as a heart attack or stroke) in patients at high risk of these events - such as people with pre-existing coronary heart disease, diabetes, peripheral vessel disease, a previous history of stroke and stroke-like events or heart attack, or with multiple risk factors (such as older age, smoking, high blood pressure, low HDL-C, and a family history of heart disease).

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include: